 Staffing costs account for more than 75% of our operating expenses.
 We compete for professional staff with law and accounting firms, the securities industry, and other regulators.
 Like most of our competitors, we offer a compensation package that includes merit-based salary increases and performance-based incentives.
 To retain and recruit staff and remain market competitive, we conduct salary surveys annually and make adjustments as appropriate.

-We spend our salaries budget in five areas (overhead allocated proportionately):
+We spent our fiscal 2009 salaries in four areas (overhead allocated proportionately):